-- (a) The Family satisfies the minimum income requirements described in 24 C.F.R. § 982.627(c); and - (b) The Family satisfies the additional income requirements set by the BHA - (1) Participant Family must be above 50% median income or the minimum wage time 2000 hours whichever is greater; - (2) Must have at least two years of continuous employment - (3) Must have a down payment (3% total and 1% must be from the Family's own funds) - (c) The Family satisfies the employment requirements described in 24 C.F.R. § 982.627(d); - (d) The Family has not defaulted on a mortgage securing debt to purchase a Home under the homeownership option (see 24 C.F.R. § 982.627(e); - (e) No Family member has a Present Ownership Interest in a residence at the commencement of homeownership assistance for the purchase of any Home, except for Cooperative Members who have acquired Cooperative Membership Shares prior to the commencement of homeownership assistance; - (f) The Family has entered into a contract of sale/purchase and sales agreement in accordance with 24 C.F.R. § 982.631(c), except for Cooperative Members who have acquired Cooperative Membership Shares prior to the commencement of homeownership assistance.
+- (a) The Family satisfies the minimum income requirements described in 24 C.F.R. § 982.627(c); and - (b) The Family satisfies the additional income requirements set by the BHA - (1) Participant Family must have a minimum wage times 2000 hours whichever is greater; - (2) Must have at least two years of continuous employment - (3) Must have a down payment (3% total and 1% must be from the Family's own funds) - (c) The Family satisfies the employment requirements described in 24 C.F.R. § 982.627(d); - (d) The Family has not defaulted on a mortgage securing debt to purchase a Home under the homeownership option (see 24 C.F.R. § 982.627(e); - (e) No Family member has a Present Ownership Interest in a residence at the commencement of homeownership assistance for the purchase of any Home, except for Cooperative Members who have acquired Cooperative Membership Shares prior to the commencement of homeownership assistance; - (e) The Family has entered into a contract of sale/purchase and sales agreement in accordance with 24 C.F.R. § 982.631(c), except for Cooperative Members who have acquired Cooperative Membership Shares prior to the commencement of homeownership assistance.